Variegated Auger Shell, Neoterebra variegata

 Variegated Auger Shell, Neoterebra variegata.
 Shell collected from the beaches of the greater Los Cabos area, Baja California Sur, March 2008.
 Size: 4.4 cm (1.7 inches) x 0.9 cm (0.4 inches).
 Identification courtesy of Bob Hillis, Ivins, Utah.

-The Variegated Auger, Neoterebra variegata (Gray, 1834), is a gastropod mollusk that is a member of the Terebridae Family of Augers and is the most common Auger in Baja California.
-The shell is characterized by having more than two dozen flat-sided whorls.
-The shells may be smooth or sculpted with fine spiral grooves and/or lengthwise ridges with four-sided aperture.
-The interior of the lip is curved, and may display two folds.
-The exterior of the shell is cream to grayish in color, with brown to dark brown sections of vertical bars and the external color pattern may show through on the interior.
-The Variegated Auger Shells reach a maximum of 10.0 cm (3.9 inches) in length and 2.0 cm (0.8 inches) in height.
+Description: The Variegated Auger Shell is characterized by having more than a dozen flat-sided whorls.
+These shells are sculpted with spiral grooves and/or axial ribs.
+The aperture is quadrate, and the inner lip is recurved, with two folds.
+The exterior of the shell is cream to grayish in color, with brown to dark brown bars or blotches spiraling along the length of the shell.
+A few individuals are more slender and are purplish-brown.
+A white band wraps around the body whorl and shows through on the interior.
+Variegated Auger Shells reach a maximum of 10.0 cm (3.9 inches) in length and 2.0 cm (0.8 inches) in height.